mikeyhavoc/mental-health/_docs/therapy2.md

 Part 2, of Dear therapy.
 As you recall in Dear Therapy part 1, I was discussing setting up that first appointment.
 It was more about setting up the appointment and some of the things you could possibly expect.
 From what I went through here in, FL.
 Next I would like discuss the first session in therapy. once you get inside with a therapist.
+This is mostly parts of what I recall about _my first therapy session_. parts of what _I felt_ and things I brought up.
+Too what I wish I did, and parts of this article will be about thoughts and contemplation to be in your _first therapy_ session.

 ## Therapy Questions